5T33Z0/OC-Little-Translated/Content/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 > [!TIP]
 >
-> If you're looking for a convenient way to compile the latest release of the Inel WiFi and Bluetooth kext, I suggest you check out Chris1111's [Intel Wi-Fi Kextbuilder](https://github.com/chris1111/Wifi-Intel-KextsBuilder)
+> If you're just looking for a convenient way to compile the latest release of the Inel WiFi and Bluetooth kexts, I suggest you check out Chris1111's [Intel Wi-Fi Kextbuilder](https://github.com/chris1111/Wifi-Intel-KextsBuilder).
+The kexts built with it won't be slimmed but they will contain the latest codebase.

 > [!NOTE]
 >